Have you ever been in a situation where the business is in danger of missing its targets?

 2. People love success stories.

-It can really motivate salespeople to see one of their team has closed some sales!
+It can really motivate salespeople to see one of their team members has closed some sales!
 So sing the praises of the salespeople who’ve succeeded and run webinars or share videos of them sharing how they did it.

 3. Focus on existing customers.